Brixham, Devon

 Browse the museum while you’re here, see the heritage ships that have been restored to their former glory and a replica of The Golden Hind, Sir Francis Drake’s flagship.
 Wander out to Elberry Cove, a quiet beach that can only be accessed on foot, once a favourite haunt of Agatha Christie; swim in the crystal-clear water away from the crowds, see the ruins of an 18th century bathhouse.
 The more adventurous might prefer the Blue Flag Breakwater Beach where there’s an outdoor sea water pool and the chance to go scuba diving.

-If you’re hungry you’ll have a quite a choice of places to eat, many with a huge focus on sea to plate, like The Breakwater Bistro and The Rockfish overlooking the water where your dinner was caught.
-If cake is your thing go to Dillydally Tearoom or The Curious Kitchen.
+If you’re hungry you’ll have a quite a choice of places to eat, many with a huge focus on sea to plate, like Breakwater Bistro and Rockfish overlooking the water where your dinner was caught.
+If cake is your thing there are a few tea rooms and cafes in town, though some are only open during the main summer season.

 All information correct at the time of writing